jwseph/jwseph/README.md

 ## Hi there 👋

-My name is Joseph, I'm 17 years old, and I program all over the place except for hardware.
+My name is Joseph, I'm currently 17 years old, and I program all over the place except for hardware.

 - 🔭 I’m currently building:
   - Website chat assistant for hotels